oscarpfernandez/immudbcc/README.md

 Given the nature of the applications that require a immutable database, it is fair to assume that updates will be sporadically and far between.
 Therefore, the proposed API only considers single property updates.

-Also, given the non-transactional nature of ImmuDB, it is assumed that the caller ofn this API will guarantee that a given document is not getting updated concurrently.
-If that happens, the multiple callers with end-up with a fragmented result given that each resulting object manifest after the update will point to different sets of underlying Key-Values.
+Also, given the non-transactional nature of ImmuDB, it is assumed that the caller of this API will guarantee that a given document is not getting updated concurrently.
+If that happens, the multiple callers with end-up with a fragmented result given that each resulting object manifest after the update will point to different set of underlying Key-Values.

 # 3. How to test and build the project.